keedio/keedio-vagrant/README.md

 # keedio-vagrant

 ## Introduction
 This is a Vagrant based test environment, designed to test the integration of the different packages of the Keedio software stack, which can be used to deploy virtual clusters using either Ambari or by manually configuring the services.
 To limit the external bandwidth requirement, a local mirror of the main keedio repository repo.keedio.org is hosted in a VM called buildoop.
 The same VM contains the buildoop packaging system and can be used to build new versions of the software components.
-This new version can then be deployed to the test VMs using the local repo.
+These new versions can then be deployed to the test VMs using the local repo.
+The vagrant plugin "vagrant-vbox-snapshot" can be used to snapshot the state of the cluster, and move easily back and forward in time by selecting the right snapshot.

 ##Preliminary steps

 Install Vagrant and Virtualbox before starting.
 Make sure you install the vagrant snapshotting plugin for virtualbox
 ```
 vagrant plugin install vagrant-vbox-snapshot